Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Frequent Bathroom Breaks

 Taking your dog outside more often may help minimize leaking incidents, and being outdoors can also help your dog’s mental health.
 Suffering from incontinence and enduring several tests at the vet’s office can be stressful, and several breaks in the fresh air may reduce anxiety levels.
-Dogs wait several hours after their last nighttime break to relieve themselves in the morning, but you can set an alarm to let your pet out every 2 to 3 hours depending on the severity of the condition.
+Dogs wait several hours after their last nighttime break to relieve themselves in the morning, but you can set an alarm to let your pet out every 2 to 3 hours, depending on the severity of the condition.

 Cleaning and Grooming

 Urine stains on fur can irritate the dog’s skin and cause “urine scalding” if the urine contacts the skin for too long.
-Check your pet for leakage several times a day and use a gentle microbial soap or pet wipe to clean the fur.
+Check your pet for leakage several times daily, and use a gentle microbial soap or pet wipe to clean the fur.
 If your dog has several accidents, you’ll have to bathe them more often with a dog-safe shampoo to remove stains and odors.

 Absorbent Pads